clemsos/mapmakers.space/_drafts/2018-03-27-report-workshop-china.md

 ---

 Ten days of intense fieldwork, visits and interviews of the MapMakers project ended with the production of a small booklet during the final event in Shenzhen.
-The following article gives a brief overview of how this research trip unfolded and some of the early takeaways.
+The following article gives a brief overview of this research trip and some of the early takeaways.

 ## The fieldwork

-During the *Mapping Spaces for Making* workshop, we wanted to re-collect how different spaces that have been instrumental in the storytelling of makers in Shanghai and Shenzhen have been transforming over the years.
+During the *Mapping Spaces for Making* workshop, we wanted to re-collect how different spaces that have been instrumental in the unfolded of maker communities in Shanghai and Shenzhen - and how they have been transforming over the years.
 During 10 days, a research team of 4 to 6 people have been collecting pictures, drawings, maps, data and recordings during visits into these different spaces.

 ![](/uploads/team.jpg)